 Perfect Puppy in 7 Days: How to Start Your Puppy Off Right

-It is such an important read for all new puppy owners that we stock it at the FVAH and sell it at cost.
+It is such an important read for all new puppy owners.

 Some important training tools include: